 Supreme Court "unable to identify" person who leaked abortion decision overturning Roe

-Washington — The Supreme Court said Thursday that the team investigating the unprecedented May leak of the draft Supreme Court decision in its blockbuster abortion case has been "unable to identify a person responsible" for the unauthorized disclosure.
+Washington — The Supreme Court said Thursday that the team tasked with investigating the unprecedented May leak of the draft opinion in its blockbuster abortion case has been "unable to identify a person responsible" for the unauthorized disclosure, but the probe is continuing.

 A two-page statement of the court said the team led by Marshal of the Supreme Court Gail Curley performed forensic analysis and conducted follow-up interviews of certain court employees.